marcusoftnet/marcusoftnet.github.io/_posts/2012-04-05-im-writing-book-on-kanban.md

 Mike and I talked for awhile.
 What have I done around Kanban?
 Could I please describe it in 5 minutes for a total newbie (not that Mike was that :))?
 What would I see in a book on Kanban? questions like that for about 45 minutes.

-Then - all of a sudden - the final question (just about the time as my twins were tearing down the door and entering the room, i might add):
+Then - all of a sudden - the final question (just about the time as my twins were tearing down the door and entering the room, I might add):

 > Would I be interested in writing that book for Manning?

 I was totally taken by surprise!
 After the mail and some of the content of that I had some dreams but I never thought that it would actually happen.
-I have never aspired to write a book, although I've often wonder if i could do it given the chance.
+I have never aspired to write a book, although I've often wonder if I could do it given the chance.
 How do you actually do it?
 Just crack your knuckles and start to write?
 How much time does it take?

 All these questions and the feeling of "why, on the earth did they call me?" was speeding through my head as I tried to end the call in a composed manner.
 When the virtual Skype hook was off the line I screamed right out, scaring wife, kids and probably some neighbors too.